Eve0028/brain-art-muse/README.md

 Besides the Brain Art window, you can open a **second window with EEG signal preview**:

 **Monitor shows:**
-- 📈 Raw EEG traces (4 channels - TP9, AF7, AF8, TP10) - if turn on in config, but I recommend to use `OpenMuse view` for that
+- 📈 Raw EEG traces (4 channels - TP9, AF7, AF8, TP10) - if enabled in config (but I recommend using `OpenMuse view` for that)
 - 🧠 Alpha/Beta topomaps (activity of all electrodes)
 - 📊 Real-time visualization